Artour64/interval-finder/readme.md

  Exact match will not tighten the filter making it useful in combination with the `-f` flag.

  -I --improve-strict
- Like the `i` flag, but considers above and below together causing more aggressive filtering.
+ Like the `-i` flag, but considers above and below together causing more aggressive filtering.

  -f --fraction \[positive integer\]/\[positive integer\]
  Alternative way of inputting the target interval to search for.